How to Become Licensed as a Resident Agency

 Complete the following prior to submitting an application with DIFS:

 - Register with the Michigan Corporations Division of the Department of Licensing and Regulatory Affairs.
-In the case of a sole proprietorship or a co-partnership, you must file your name with the county clerk in the county in which the business entity is located and in any county in which the business entity transacts business.
+In the case of a co-partnership, you must file your name with the county clerk in the county in which the business entity is located and in any county in which the business entity transacts business.

 Section 500.1205(2)(b) of the Michigan Insurance Code, MCL 500.1205(2)(b), requires a business entity to identify a Designated Responsible Licensed Producer (DRLP) in order to obtain a license.
 The DRLP is responsible for the Business Entity's compliance with the state insurance laws, rules and regulations.
 A business entity may have more than one DRLP.
 The DRLP does not have to hold all the same lines of authority as the agency; however, the DRLP is responsible for ensuring agency compliance with all laws and regulations.
 DRLPs are initially designated during the electronic application process.

 To view the DRLP for a licensed business entity, use the Insurance Agency Locator.
 Enter the business entity's 7-digit Michigan System ID Number; click on the entity name then click on the Individual Associations link.
 Effective December 1, 2016, business entities (agencies) must use the DIFS Insurance Licensing Online Services (ILOS) web page to add or inactivate affiliate information.

 Background checks are conducted on all individuals listed on the application including DRLPs, owners, partners, officers and directors.
 DIFS will contact the business entity to obtain the date of birth for all persons listed on the application unless a list is submitted via email to DIFS-Licensing@michigan.gov or via fax to 517-284-8836.